redd-rl/bluetooth-scan/README.md

 `python server.py`

 ### Footnote
-If bluetooth_ids.json isn't present ALL manufacturers will show up as their ids, as reported from the device.
+If bluetooth_ids.json isn't present ALL manufacturers will show up as their CIC ids, as reported from the bluetooth device.